numpy/numpy/doc/source/reference/simd/build-options.rst

     python setup.py build --cpu-baseline=ssse3,sse41,sse42,avx,avx2,fma3

 - ``--cpu-dispatch`` escapes any specified baseline features and also escapes any features not supported by the target platform or compiler without rasing fatal errors.

-Eventually, You should always check the final report through the build log to verify the enabled features.
+Eventually, you should always check the final report through the build log to verify the enabled features.
 See :ref:`opt-build-report` for more details.

 .. _opt-platform-differences: